What Is SIEM?

 SIEM’s Role in Regulatory Compliance

-SIEM gained popularity with large businesses working to comply with the Payment Card Industry Data Security Standard (PCI DSS).
+SIEM software gained popularity with large businesses working to comply with the Payment Card Industry Data Security Standard (PCI DSS).
 In addition, it has highly useful applications in helping you meet regulations for the EU’s General Data Protection Regulation (GDPR), Sarbanes-Oxley (SOX), and others.
 These laws require organizations to have mechanisms in place to detect threats and resolve them quickly.
 This means you have to know what’s happening in a wide-reaching IT infrastructure that could span on-premises, cloud, and hybrid environments.

 A SIEM solution is key to getting the right kind of insight in place to monitor data and act quickly for threats determined to be cause for alarm.
-When all this activity is captured in a detailed audit rail, auditors can see your organization is taking the necessary steps to protect its data.
+When all this activity is captured in a detailed audit trail, auditors can see your organization is taking the necessary steps to protect its data.

-Examples of SIEM in Action
+Examples of SIEM Software in Action

-SIEM can be used to detect any number of security threats, including the presence of ransomware, unauthorized data access, failed login attempts that fall outside standard login issues, and unusual spikes in bandwidth.
+SIEM tools can be used to detect any number of security threats, including the presence of ransomware, unauthorized data access, failed login attempts that fall outside standard login issues, and unusual spikes in bandwidth.
 Whether these threats come from internal or external sources, the software is able to send a prioritized alert notifying your team of a potential issue that should be investigated quickly.